Bullrush! Cow v cop as beast makes run for freedom

-Police are trying to contain a cow that is on the run in Whanganui after it collided with an officer.
+Two loose cattle on the run in Whanganui have now been dealt with, but not before a police officer was charged down.

-At one point the cow was at a New Zealand Army facility on Maria Pl near the Whanganui central city.
+At one point one of the cows was at a New Zealand Army facility on Maria Pl near Whanganui central.

 A witness near Whanganui Resource Recovery Centre across the road saw the cow as it charged at the police officer on Monday morning.